7Cedars/powers/README.md

    cd solidity
    make initialise-anvil
    ```
-   This deploys all law contracts to your local Anvil chain.
+   This deploys all mandate contracts to your local Anvil chain.

 4. **Start the frontend application**
    ```bash